PROGRAM OVERVIEW

 CARA’s publishing program focuses on artistic, discursive, complex, open-ended research or moving beyond ‘definitive’ studies, and prioritizing work that opens plural, intertwined pathways for un-learning and inquiry.
 Our publications and related projects support works across form that test the pleasures and constraints of narrative and storytelling, and we are particularly interested in writings that explore the fertile relationships between poetics, visual arts, public and personal histories, and opportunities for radical action in the present.

-Browse through CARA's Publications here.
+Browse CARA's publications.

 Fellowship